everactive/network-manager/docs/installation.md

 ```

 The snap is available from other channels (candidate, beta, edge) too but those
-are not meant for the general use.
+are not meant for general use.
 Their meaning is internal to the development
 team of the network-manager snap.

 All necessary plugs and slots will be automatically connected within the